 - Threats by resource shows the number of findings for each resource in your project or organization.

-The threats dashboard displays results for the time period you specify in the drop-down list.
+You can specify the time period for which to display threats by using the drop-down list in the Time range field.
 The drop-down list has several options between 1 hour and "all time," which shows all findings since the service was activated.
 The time period you select is saved between sessions.

-The Vulnerabilities tab lists all of the categories of vulnerabilities that the various Security Command Center threat prevention services can detect in your environment.
+The Vulnerabilities page lists all of the categories of vulnerabilities that the various Security Command Center threat prevention services can detect in your environment.

 The Security Command Center threat prevention services include the following:

-For each vulnerability category, the Vulnerabilities tab shows the following information:
+For each vulnerability category, the Vulnerabilities page shows the following information:

 - Status: an icon indicates if the detector is active, and if the detector found a finding that needs to be addressed.
 When you hold the pointer over the status icon, a tooltip displays the date and time the detector found the result or information about how to validate the recommendation.